Avergrove/avergroves-learning-notes/docs/tetris/well_techniques_overview.md

             - Basically covering the well with any piece, really.
 To keep it simple, look for just TSD ones and avoid building TSTs.
         - Kaidan
             - You will see this EXTREMELY often.
 It's also easy to identify!
 Kaidan means stairs, so just look for stairs and slap an S
-        - Hamburger stacking:
+        - Hamburger stacking (3 wide)
-            - An introduction to resource maintenance.
-        - Sachiku Train stacking (4 wide, 2 tall side area):
+        - Shachiku Train stacking (4 wide, 2 tall side area):
-            - An introduction to the dangerous double TSD options so that you look at your queue and see the T-pieces available.
+            - Basically Hamburger Stacking but for a 4 wide area side.
         - Yoshihiro SD (4 wide, 3 tall side area)
             - It's two t-spin doubles and an L piece that needs to come in the correct order.
 So be careful when going for this one.
         - Reverse Yoshihiro (3 wide, 1 tall side area):